carbon-data-specification/Steering_Committee/rules_of_engagement.md

     <td>X</td>
     <td><i>Major Version Indicator</i></td>
     <td>This mandatory field SHALL identify the major version of the document as determined by the WG.
-      Major versions contain major feature additions; MAYcontain incompatibilities with previous document or specification revisions; and MAY change, drop, or replace existing interfaces.
+      Major versions contain major feature additions; MAY contain incompatibilities with previous document or specification revisions; and MAY change, drop, or replace existing interfaces.
 Initial releases are “1_0”.
     </td>
   </tr>
   <tr>